OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-23.md

 She lusted after her lovers, whose flesh was like that of donkeys and whose emission was like that of horses.

 ## Ezekiel 23:21
-So you longed for the lewdness of your youth, when in Egypt your bosom was caressed and your young breasts fondled.
+Thus, you yearned for the immorality of your youth, when in Egypt your bosom was caressed and your young breasts fondled.

 ## Ezekiel 23:22
 “Therefore, Oholibah, this is what the Sovereign Lord says: I will incite your lovers against you, those you turned away from in disgust, and I will bring them against you from every side—